CriusNyx/sol/README.md

-# Sol
+# DevCon

-Sol is a small programming language that is intended to be a console for C# applications.
+DevCon is a small programming language that is intended to be a console for C# applications.

-Sol intends to be a plugin that can be easily implemented into existing frameworks as a plugin.
+DevCon intends to be a plugin that can be easily implemented into existing frameworks as a plugin.

 # Goals